5 Habits of Effective Instructional Designers

 Cultivate this habit by:

-- Seeking out opportunities to talk with peers, learners, and customers.
+- Seeking out opportunities to connect with peers, learners, and customers.
 Don’t be afraid to crash a lunch table conversation and introduce yourself to a new group of peers.
-People love to talk about themselves, so let them know you’re curious about their work.
+People love to talk about themselves, so let them know you’re curious about what they do.

-- Keeping a pen and paper in hand throughout the day.
-Jot down your questions and then, make it your personal mission to find answers!
+- Keeping a pen and paper (or the notes app on your device) handy throughout the day.
+Jot down questions and then make it your personal mission to find answers!

 Habit #3: Build Partnerships with SMEs

-Remember that very important SME with the 88-slide PowerPoint deck?
-By building trust and collaboration, and demonstrating relevance to your conversations, over time you can nip those requests in the bud.
+Remember that very important SME with the 100-slide PowerPoint deck?
+By building trust and collaboration, over time you can nip those requests in the bud.

 How do you do that?
 Here are a few pointers: